WPCD-Workflows/documentation/source/old/itm/public/xml/itm_subversion.rst

 ------------------

 Subversion repositories are projects in Gforge.
-After logging in to the ITM Portal you should be seeing the ITM-TF front page.
+After logging in to the EU-IM Portal you should be seeing the EU-IM-TF front page.
 Click on the register called Gforge on the top of the page (marked by a red circle) to access Gforge.
-You are then taken to the front page of Gforge which shows recent news, a list of recently registered projects, and a diagram of the recent commit activity of all ITM projects under Gforge.
+You are then taken to the front page of Gforge which shows recent news, a list of recently registered projects, and a diagram of the recent commit activity of all EU-IM projects under Gforge.
 Click on the register labelled Projects to access the list of projects.
-The list shows you full names, the account names, and short descriptions of all the ITM projects under Gforge.
+The list shows you full names, the account names, and short descriptions of all the EU-IM projects under Gforge.
 The account names are simultaneously the names of the corresponding repositories under subversion.
 At the bottom of the page, you will find a button labelled Add new Project (marked by a red circle).
 By clicking this button you will be taken to the